Agnostic Tomography of Stabilizer Product States: Introduction

-Another feature of the algorithm is a runtime dependence on a parameter $p$ that appears in the entropy counting argument.
-The algorithm is correct for any choice of $p$ strictly between $1/2$ and $1$, and in the runtime analysis we take $p$ to be a constant (say, $2/3$).
-A closed form expression for the optimal choice of $p$ in terms of the other parameters is unlikely to exist.
-For this reason, we expect that in a practical implementation of the algorithm, it would be best to optimize $p$ numerically.
+One other noteworthy feature of the algorithm is a runtime dependence on a parameter $b$ that appears in the entropy counting argument.
+The algorithm is correct for any choice of $b$ strictly between $1/2$ and $1$, and in the runtime analysis we can take $b$ to be a constant (say, $2/3$).
+A closed form expression for the optimal choice of $b$ in terms of the other parameters is unlikely to exist.
+For this reason, we expect that in a practical implementation of the algorithm, it would be best to optimize $b$ numerically.